Hereward the Wake: Name

 Hereward is an Old English name, composed of the elements here (army), and ward (meaning 'guard').
 It is cognate with the Old High German name Heriwart.
 Within the 12th-century Gesta, Hereward is given the epithet 'outlaw'.

 The epithet 'the Wake' is first attested in the late 14th-century Peterborough Chronicle, as the Old English wæcnan.
 The 18th-century first editor of the chronicle, Joseph Sparke, ascribed the epithet to a 'John of Peterborough', who is otherwise unknown to history.
 Two potential etymologies have been suggested:

 The most common interpretation is that wæcnan means 'the watchful', by comparison with Dutch waken which means 'to guard' or 'to watch over'.
 This interpretation was adopted by the later mythology.
-In Charles Kingsley's 1865 novel Hereward the Wake: the Last of the English, Hereward acquires it when, with the help of his servant Martin Lightfoot, he foils an assassination attempt during a hunting party by a group of knights jealous of his popularity.
+In Charles Kingsley's 1865 novel Hereward the Wake: Last of the English, Hereward acquires it when, with the help of his servant Martin Lightfoot, he foils an assassination attempt during a hunting party by a group of knights jealous of his popularity.

 The alternative theory is that the name originated from the Wake family, the Norman landowners who gained Hereward's land in Bourne, Lincolnshire, after his death.
 The Wakes may have applied their name to Hereward to imply a family connection and therefore legitimise their claim to the land.
 The family claimed descent from Hereward's daughter by his second wife, Alftruda.